kubit-ui/kubit-ui/README.md

 ## Contact

 If you have any questions or need assistance with one of our projects, please don't hesitate to reach out.
-You can contact us via email at [kubit@opendigitalservices.com](mailto:kubit@opendigitalservices.com) or by opening an issue in the repository you're interested in.

-We're excited to have you join [Your Organization Name] and contribute to our projects.
+We're excited to have you join Kubit and contribute to our projects.
 Happy coding!